ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

     {: pre}

 8. Unmount and delete the volume.
-9. Edit the `fstab` file to automount and be persistent across reboot.
+9. Edit the `fstab` file to automount and be persistent across restart.

-***For Centos/Redhat 8 , Ubuntu 18.04 and 20.04 , Debian 9 and 10:***
+***For Centos/Redhat 8, Ubuntu 18.04 and 20.04, Debian 9 and 10:***

 1. Create secondary volumes, if your VM has secondary vHDD.
-2. Copy the VMDK or VHD image file to the migrated VSI (Make sure you have enough space to copy the image file.
-If necessary attach a temporary volume with space for copying.)
+2. Copy the VMDK or VHD image file to the migrated VSI (Make sure you have enough space to copy the image file. , attach a temporary volume with space for copying.)

-    Skip step 3 if you opted ‘y’ to guestfs installation prompt when executing pre-check script.
+    Skip step 3 if you opted ‘y’ to `guestfs` installation prompt when running a pre-check script.
     {: note}

 3. Install guestfs library